Clinton, Connecticut

 Clinton is a town in Middlesex County, Connecticut, United States.
+The town is part of the Lower Connecticut River Valley Planning Region.
 The population of the town was 13,185 at the 2020 census.
 The town center along the shore line was listed as a census-designated place (CDP) by the U.S. Census Bureau in the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 19.0 sqmi, of which 16.3 sqmi is land and 2.8 sqmi (14.50%) is water.
 The CDP corresponding to the town center has a total area of 2.7 sqmi, of which 2.4 sqmi is land and 0.3 sqmi is water.

 Clinton is bordered by the towns of Madison on the west, Westbrook on the east, and Killingworth on the north.
-Clinton is directly from Long Island Sound.
+Clinton lies directly on Long Island Sound.
 The town has one town beach named Clinton Beach.
 Many fishers come to Clinton to catch bluefish.

 The town center is known as Clinton Center.
 It is the location of the Clinton Village Historic District, which is listed on the National Register of Historic Places.

 Cedar Island is located in Clinton Harbor.

-Other minor communities and geographic features in Clinton are Beach Park, Boulder Lake, Clinton Beach, Cow Hill, Duck Hole, Grove Beach, Grove Beach Manor, Harbor View, Kelseytown, Lochwood, Mill District, Old Harbor Village, Ridgewood, Riverside, and Silver Bluff.
+Other minor communities and geographic features in Clinton include: Beach Park, Boulder Lake, Clinton Beach, Cow Hill, Duck Hole, Grove Beach, Grove Beach Manor, Harbor View, Kelseytown, Lochwood, Mill District, Old Harbor Village, Ridgewood, Riverside, and Silver Bluff.